VasilikiZarkadoula/Beamforming-DoA-Auth-2020/README.md

-# Εxercises for Special Antennas course in Faculty of Engineering of Aristotle's University of Thessaloniki/ 8th semester/ MATLAB code
+# Εxercises for Special Antennas course in Faculty of Engineering of Aristotle's University of Thessaloniki
 # Null-Steering Beamformer (NSB), Sample Matrix Inversion Beamformer (SMI), Direction of Arrival estimation using Capon method
+# 8th semester - MATLAB code